abourdon/powerapi-akka/README.md

 As its name indicates, `Core` module gather all *kernel* functionnalities that will be used by other modules.
 More particulary, this module defines the whole types used by PowerAPI to define its architecture.

-This module also defines the essential `Clock` class, responsible of the periodically sending of the `Tick` message, itself responsible of the process of the PowerAPI business part.
+This module also defines the essential `Clock` class, responsible of the periodically sending of the `Tick` message, later responsible of the process of the PowerAPI business part.

 ### Sensors

-To compute the energy spent by a process through its hardware resource utilization, PowerAPI cuts computation in two parts:
+To compute energy spent by a process through its hardware resource utilization, PowerAPI cuts computation in two parts:
-1. Monitoring of hardware resource process utilization;
+1. Hardware resource process utilization monitoring;
-2. Computing the energy implies by the hardware resource process utilization.
+2. Computation of the energy implies by the hardware resource process utilization.

-The Sensor modules or _Sensors_ represents a set of `Sensor`, responsible of the monitoring of hardware resource process utilization.
-Thus, you have a CPU `Sensor`, a memory `Sensor`, a disk `Sensor` and so on.
+Sensor modules or _Sensors_ represents a set of `Sensor`, responsible of the monitoring of hardware resource process utilization.
+Thus, there is a CPU `Sensor`, a memory `Sensor`, a disk `Sensor` and so on.
-As these information are given by operating system, there is one `Sensor` implementation by operating system type.
-Thus you may have a CPU Linux `Sensor`, a CPU Windows `Sensor`, and so on.
+As information is given by operating system, there is one `Sensor` implementation by operating system type.
+Thus there is a CPU Linux `Sensor`, a CPU Windows `Sensor`, and so on.

 ### Formulae

-Set of `Formula`, responsible of the computation of the energy spent by a process on a particular hardware resource (e.g CPU, memory, disk or network), following information provided by its associated `Sensor`.
+Set of `Formula`, responsible of the computation of the energy spent by a process on a particular hardware resource (e.g CPU, memory, disk, network), following information provided by its associated `Sensor`.
 A `Formula` may depend on the type of the monitored hardware resource.
 Thus, for the same hardware resource, several `Formula` implementations could exist.

 ### Listeners

-Set of `Listener`, that listen `Formula` events sending by the common event bus.
-Thus, a `Listener` define the actions to do when receiving results from the energy computation (e.g displaying information, producing and submitting information to the common event bus, etc.).
+Set of `Listener`, which listen `Formula` events sending by the common event bus.
+A `Listener` define the actions to do when receiving results from the energy computation (e.g displaying information or producing and submitting information to the common event bus).

 ### Library